 04. Expiration of Permits.
 Permits are valid from the date of issuance and expire on June 30 of each year.
 (3-31-22)

 05. Written Consent from Private Landowner Required.
-The applicant must submit written permission from each owner of private land on whose property the applicant plans to conduct airborne control operations.
-The applicant must also provide the name, address, and telephone number of the owner of the property from whom such permission was obtained.
+The applicant must: (a) submit written permission from each owner of private land on whose property the applicant plans to conduct airborne control operations; and (b) provide the name, address, and telephone number of the owner of the property from whom such permission was obtained.
 (3-31-22)

 06. Changes in Information.
-Permit holders shall immediately notify the Department of changes in the information supplied in the application or any changes in the conditions under which the permit was issued.
+Permittees shall immediately notify the Department of changes in the application information supplied by the applicant or any changes in the conditions under which the permit was issued.

 (3-31-22)

-101. Issuance Of Airborne Control Permits.
+101. Issuance Of Permits.

 In determining whether the permit application should be granted or denied, the Director may give reasonable consideration to the following factors: (3-31-22)